levachou/macrophytes/README.md

-macrophytes

 Large-scale spatial and temporal patterns of aquatic macrophytes using Google Earth Engine workflow This repository contains all code, data, and outputs associated with the paper:

 Levachou, S. & Stonevičius, E. (in review).
 Large-scale spatial and temporal patterns of aquatic macrophytes using Google Earth Engine workflow.
-[Journal name].
-DOI: [to be added upon publication]

 Overview